Skip to Main Content

 Child Labor Laws

 Georgia law substantially restricts the employment of minors, including the times they can work.
 O.C.G.A. §§ 39-2-1, et. seq.
-No minor under 16 years of age may be employed or permitted to work in or about a mill, factory, laundry, manufacturing establishment, or workshop, or in any occupation designated as hazardous under Code Section 39-2-2.
+No minor under 16 years of age may be employed or permitted to work in or about a mill, factory, laundry, manufacturing establishment, or workshop, or in any occupation designated as hazardous under Section 39-2-2.
 O.C.G.A. § 39-2-1.
 No minor between the ages of 12 and 16 years of age may be employed by or permitted to work anywhere unless a certificate establishing the true age of the minor and the minor's physical fitness, has been issued by a school superintendent if in public school, the principal administrative officer if in private school, or the parent or guardian if in a home study program.
 O.C.G.A. § 39-2-11(a).
 A certificate is also required for the employment of minors older than the age of 14 when working during school vacation months for care of lawns, gardens, and shrubbery.
 Id. § 39-2-11.1.

 Gun Laws

 Effective July 1, 2014, no private or public employer may enforce or establish a rule that allows it to search locked, privately owned vehicles of employees, or invited guests in the employer's parking lot.
 O.C.G.A. § 16-11-135(a).
 Moreover, no employer may condition employment on an agreement that prohibits an employee from entering an employer's parking lot with a firearm that is locked and out of sight within the trunk, glove box, or other enclosed compartment, provided the employee possesses a Georgia weapons carry license.
 O.C.G.A. § 16-11-135(b).
-These provisions do not apply to an employer providing applicable employees with a secure parking area that restricts general public access through the use of a gate, security station, security officers, or other similar means which limit public access into the parking area, provided that any employer policy allowing vehicle searches upon entry should apply to all vehicles entering and be applied on a uniform and frequent basis.
+These provisions do not apply to an employer providing applicable employees with a secure parking area that restricts general public access through the use of a gate, security station, security officers, or other similar means that limit public access into the parking area, provided that any employer policy allowing vehicle searches upon entry should apply to all vehicles entering and be applied on a uniform and frequent basis.
 Nothing in the code restricts the rights of an employer who is a private property owner or person in legal control of property through a lease, a rental agreement, a contract, or other agreement to control access to such property.
 O.C.G.A. § 16-11-135(k).
 In such cases, the employer, as a private property owner, may "exclude or eject a person who is in possession of a weapon or long gun on their private property in accordance with paragraph (3) of subsection (b) of Code Section 16-7-21."
 O.C.G.A. § 16-11-126(d).

 Mini WARN Act

 Georgia does not have a mini-WARN Act, but the Georgia Department of Labor requires that whenever 25 or more employees employed in one establishment are separated on the same day for the same reason (and the separation is permanent), the employer shall, within 48 hours following the separation, furnish the local office of the DOL nearest the place of business a Mass Separation Notice setting forth the information required thereon.
 Ga.
 Comp.
 R. & Regs.
-300-2-4-.10(1); see also Mass Separations.
+300-2-4-.10(1); Mass Separations.

-Additional Laws & Regulations
+Additional Laws and Regulations

 Georgia Fair Employment Practices Act of 1978, found at O.C.G.A. § 45-19-29, et seq., prohibits public employers with 15 or more employees from engaging in discrimination on account of an individual's race, color, religion, sex, age, national origin, or disability.